 A boy was possessed by a mute and deaf spirit, but all the religious leaders could do was discuss it.
-The apostles had abandoned Christ, Jesus had been crucified, Judas had committed suicide, but the two disciples on the road to Emmaus made small-talk about major happenings (Lk 24:14-15).
+On another occasion, on the afternoon of His Resurrection, the apostles had abandoned the Lord, then Jesus had been crucified, Judas had committed suicide, but the two disciples on the road to Emmaus made small-talk about major happenings (Lk 24:14-15).

 Prayer: Father, may I show the world what You can do.

 Promise: “The harvest of justice is sown in peace for those who cultivate peace.” —Jas 3:18

 Praise: St. Peter Damian was an orphan.
 One of his brothers was cruel to him, but another brother treated him kindly and paid for his education.
 Peter later became a Benedictine monk.